 If stopping cocktail party conversations isn’t your life ambition, there are plenty of other touring shows you can work with, such as bands and theater groups.
 You don’t have to be an entertainer yourself; touring shows need a wide range of support personnel, including lighting and sound technicians, caterers, managers, hair and makeup artists, and even accountants.

-For some reason, I could never quite get this story about spending a year working in Antarctica out of my head.
-Maybe it’s how Phil Broughton ended up there; after a particularly awful day at the office, he threw his hands up and decided he would get as far away from his miserable coworkers as he could – literally.
+For some reason, I could never quite get this story published in the Atlantic about spending a year working in Antarctica out of my head.
+Maybe it’s how Phil Broughton ended up there; after a particularly awful day at the office, he threw his hands up and decided he would get as far away from his miserable coworkers as he could — literally.

 Or perhaps it’s the outlandish stunts like joining the 300 Club and, after 10 minutes in a 200-degree sauna, streaking outside to touch the ceremonial South Pole on a day exceeding -100 degrees Fahrenheit.
 Whatever the reason, there’s something compelling — romantic, even — about the idea of living so far outside the experiences of your fellow humans.

-And, of course, you get your housing provided, along with all meals and health care – to the extent that health care exists at a research station in Antarctica, at least.
+And, of course, you get employee housing provided, along with all meals and health care.
+To the extent that health care exists at a research station in Antarctica, at least.

 If there’s one job on this list that’s a better cocktail party answer than “I travel with the circus,” it’s “I just got back from a year in Antarctica.”

-Paying rent or a mortgage is havoc on your budget.
+Paying rent or a mortgage is havoc on your monthly budget.
 So why not stop doing it?

 Because I don’t have to pay for housing, I can afford to live a relatively luxurious lifestyle while working as a freelance writer and early-stage entrepreneur.
 I don’t have to put up with my old boss’s mood swings to afford the same lifestyle I had back when I had to pay a mortgage.